-Key elements of the $40 million project include more than 400,000 CY of excavation to create 4,500 LF of open channel waterway and dredging of a 25-acre detention basin.
+Key elements of the $100 million construction project include more than 400,000 CY of excavation to create 4,500 LF of open channel waterway and dredging of a 25-acre detention basin.
 The majority of this material was used to fill an adjacent surplus detention area, thus creating a 6-acre redevelopment parcel and contributing to a $7.5 million reduction in project costs.
 Structural elements include four vehicle bridges and three overlook structures.
 A trenchless culvert crossing including six 8-foot diameter steel pipes, will be constructed through the Canadian Pacific Railway yard to maximize flow through the system.

 The new open channel accommodates a spring-fed base flow that will be capable of supporting a healthy stream ecosystem.
-In order to preserve the health of this system, a number of sustainable water quality improvements were incorporated, including the installation of 2,500 LF of pervious roadway, 50 pervious parking stalls, four hydrodynamic stormwater separators, five bioinfiltration basins, cascade aeration features, and reuse of non-contact cooling water for irrigation source water.
+In order to preserve the health of this system, a number of sustainable water quality improvements were incorporated, including the installation of 2,500 LF of pervious roadway, 50 pervious parking stalls, four hydrodynamic stormwater separators, and five bioinfiltration basins.
 To preserve the history of the Bee Branch Channel, portions of the existing stone storm sewer were salvaged and reused to construct channel bank areas and other adjacent features.

-The channel corridor provides linear community space that encompasses an extension of the regional Heritage Trail, a pedestrian bridge, information/educational kiosks, overlooks, an amphitheater, orchard, benches, lighting, and 1,000 new trees.Back to Project Gallery
+The channel corridor provides linear community space that encompasses an extension of the regional Heritage Trail, a pedestrian bridge, information/educational kiosks, an amphitheater, orchard, benches, lighting, and more than 1,000 new trees.Back to Project Gallery